NC 115 Road Widening from US 421 to 2nd Street

 Some intersections will be upgraded to roundabouts to improve traffic flow.
 Four traffic roundabouts are proposed: One at N.C.
 115 and Armory Road/Old U.S. 421, one at N.C.
 115 and Speedway Boulevard, and a roundabout on each side of the US 421 interchange.
 Roundabouts tend to increase traffic efficiency and reduce collision risk due to eliminating right-angle and left-turning conflicts.
 Two options to better facilitate school-bound traffic are under consideration to increase safety, reduce traffic delays, and enhance access to the Wright Elementary School.

 However, numerous businesses and homeowners’ lives will be disrupted as a result.
 Some home and business owners may be forced to move to make way for the widened highway.

 - Superstreet in draft state plan

 - NCDOT: Timetable for 105 widening accelerated

 - End Construction – 2023

 It is estimated that more than 120 parcels of property will be impacted by this project.
 Currently the NCDOT has set aside $5,900,000 for right-of-way takings.
-If your property will be affected, contact one of our attorneys (two of whom previously worked on behalf of the NCDOT) for a free case evaluation.
+If your property will be affected, contact one of our attorneys (four of whom previously worked on behalf of the NCDOT) for a free case evaluation.